Kometa-Team/Kometa/docs/config/settings.md

 ## Run Again Delay
 Set the number of minutes to delay running `run_again` collections after daily run is finished.
+For example, if a collection adds items to Sonarr/Radarr, the library can automatically re-run "X" amount of time later so that any downloaded items are processed.
 * A collection is a `run_again` collection if it has the `run_again` [Setting Detail](../metadata/details/definition) attribute set to true.

 <table class="dualTable colwidths-auto align-default table">